EXPRESSIONS OF INTEREST FOR A BIT OF A DO FESITVAL 2021

 EXPRESSIONS OF INTEREST

-If you are interested in bringing your work to A Bit Of A Do 2020, please send an expression of interest, including a description of the work, full contact details, availability for the above dates, requested performance fee, and any supporting material (videos, images, website, reviews) to Chris Williams – email@example.com by 10am 20 April 2020.
+If you are interested in bringing your work to A Bit Of A Do in the future, please send an expression of interest, including a description of the work, full contact details, availability for the above dates, requested performance fee, and any supporting material (videos, images, website, reviews) to Chris Williams – firstname.lastname@example.org

-If you are a young or emerging disabled artist, you may be interested in our commissioning programme.
-This will include a night of short scratch performances at the 2020 festival, from which we will select three artists / companies to receive development support in the form of space, mentoring from established artists, a bursary, and a full length performance slot at our 2021 festival.
-The application process for the commissioning strand will open in May 2020.
+If you are a young or emerging disabled artist, you may be interested in our commissioning and artist support programmes.
+This will includes scratch performance nights at the festival, from which we will select three artists / companies to receive development support in the form of space, mentoring from established artists, a bursary, and a full length performance slot at a future festival.
+We also run support programmes, artists communities and mentoring programmes.
+Check back soon for more details on these programmes.